 Smoking is in the title, can we expect anything related to that?

 What Cigars are your favorites?

-CH: Drew Estate Undercrown is near the top.
+Drew Estate Undercrown is near the top.
 But anything from Drew Estate I love.
-The Nica Puro Diamond Rough Cut is another favourite.
+The Nica Puro Diamond Rough Cut is another favourite (now discontinued and I am hoarding my last two boxes).
 But for a day smoker Punch Classico, Alcazar 3 Maduro, New World By A.J.
 Fernandez.
 Nica Rustica.

-It’s not as if your identities are totally hidden but why no full names?
+It’s not as if your identity is totally hidden but why no full name?

 “I confess it is a hard doctrine, running contrary to our earthly ideas of fair play, but I can see no way around it.
 Read I Corinthians 6:13 and II Timothy 1:9, 10.
 Also I Peter 1:2, 19, 20 and Romans 11:17.
 There you have it It was good enough for Paul and Silas and it’s good enough for me.
 It’s good enough for you too.”

 If you write you obviously have to read, what are you currently reading?

 CH: God Mocks – Terry Lindvall, Pops – Michael Chabon, Among God’s Giants – J.I.
 Packer, The Puritans Their Origins and Successors – Martyn Lloyd Jones, Most of The Most of S.J.
 Perelman – Ed.
 Steve Martin, Thrawn Ascendancy: Lesse Evil – Timothy Zahn, Ayoade on Ayoade a Cinematic Odyssey – Richard Ayode, The Man who was Thursday – G.K.
 Chesterton.
 I am also perpetually re-listening to Screwtape Letters – C.S.
 Lewis.

 Didn’t there used to be another person who founded the blog too?